RoRoche/AndroidModularSample/README.md

 ### Screns as independent modules

 You know what?
-It's the simplest step of this article: you just have to create two Android module ("first" and "second") thanks to the Android Studio wizard, drag and drop each piece of code in the corresponding module and that's it!
+It's the simplest step of this article: you just have to create two Android modules ("first" and "second") thanks to the Android Studio wizard, drag and drop each piece of code in the corresponding module and that's it!
 So, not really: you have to create a "common" module to place the `FlowContext` and `UiThreadExecutor`.
 Both "first" and "second" module references this "common" module.
 Now, these modules can be referenced by the application successfully.

 Too simple maybe?
 So let's  go a step further with the dependency injection topic.